textcreationpartnership/A00025/README.md

 ##Content Summary##

 #####Body#####

-The Royall line of kings, queenes, and princes, from the vniting of the two royall houses, Yorke and **Types of content**
+1. The Royall Line of Kings, Queenes, and Princes, from the vniting of the two Royall Houſes, Yorke, and Lancaſter.

+**Types of content**

   * There are 24 **verse** lines!